xLearn-AU/R-Detect/README.md

-# Non-parametric Kernel Relative Test for Machine-generated Text Detection
+# Deep Kernel Relative Test for\\ Machine-generated Text Detection

 ## This is a test only example